Vida Americana: Mexican Muralists Remake American Art, 1925–1945

 This exhibition is organized by Barbara Haskell, curator, with Marcela Guerrero, assistant curator; Sarah Humphreville, senior curatorial assistant; and Alana Hernandez, former curatorial project assistant.

 The lead sponsor for Vida Americana: Mexican Muralists Remake American Art, 1925–1945 is the Jerome L. Greene Foundation

 The exhibition is also sponsored by Citi, Citibanamex, its Mexican affiliate, and Delta

 Major support is provided by the Barbara Haskell American Fellows Legacy Fund, the Henry Luce Foundation, and the Terra Foundation for American Art.

-Additional support is provided by the Robert Lehman Foundation, Inc.
+Additional support is provided by the Garcia Family Foundation and the Robert Lehman Foundation, Inc.